-Participatory approaches to M&E will be the subject of my next article, in which we will look more closely at the benefits and challenges of using these approaches and the participatory tools available to M&E practitioners.
+Take a look at my next article on Participatory approaches to M&E in which we look more closely at the benefits and challenges of using these approaches and the participatory tools available to M&E practitioners.

 Establish a beneficiary feedback mechanism

 Systematically collecting beneficiaries’ views can provide useful insights into the impact of an intervention and the quality of its processes.
 A beneficiary feedback mechanism can gather information about the extent to which an intervention reaches and benefits (or is perceived to reach and benefit) different groups equitably.
 For it to be an inclusive and representative monitoring tool—and not one that is dominated only by powerful groups—we need to identify and remove barriers to its use by the most marginalised groups.
 It is also important to put in place a process to make changes based on feedback.

 When appropriately designed, a beneficiary feedback mechanism can encourage our interventions to be more demand-led, people-centred and inclusive.
 Tools for such a mechanism include suggestion boxes, a dedicated phone number or email address to receive feedback, a staffed help desk at the project site and community scorecards.

 Uphold ethical and safety considerations